-We at Powerhouse Development Co,.Ltd couldn’t be happier about the popularity our attractions are having with Chinese tourists.
-As Jomtien Beach’s most well known luxury property developer, we are ecstatic to learn Pattaya is viewed in such a positive way by Chinese visitors and investors.
-Before continuing reading about our lovely floating market, make sure you learn the details about investing in Pattaya and the reasons why Jomtien is becoming Pattaya’s fastest developing area.
+We at Powerhouse Properties Co,.Ltd couldn’t be happier about the popularity our attractions are having with Chinese tourists.
+As Jomtien beach’s most well known luxury property developer, we are ecstatic to learn Pattaya is viewed in such a popular way by Chinese visitors and investors.
+Before continuing to read about our lovely floating market, make sure you have the right agency working with you before investing in Pattaya.
+Powerhouse Properties Co,.Ltd knows the reasons why Jomtien is becoming Pattaya’s fastest developing area.

 1- Pattaya got the number 1 spot for best tourist destination overall